Scale customer experience without losing the human touch.

 In early March, Pilot understood their customers’ need for information.
 They quickly mobilized to educate customers about their options during the pandemic, particularly when it came to stimulus packages like the Paycheck Protection Program (PPP).

-As a financial services company we found ourselves in a unique position to assist our customers and other small businesses with PPP.
+As a financial services company we found ourselves in a unique position to assist our customers and other small businesses.

 First they wrote a blog with all the details of the stimulus package.
 Then they held a webinar sharing key information and worked to ensure customers had everything they needed to apply.
 They were quickly flooded with emails thanking them for information, asking more questions, and looking for advice.